clayne/hacktical-c/macro/README.md

 ## Macros
 Before we move on, macros deserve a closer look.
 Many developers never get past the initial stage of utilizing their most basic features; which is a shame, because macros enable many powerful techniques.

-It's often useful pass macro parameters through an additional layer of macros to force expansion. `hc_id()` is used to concatenate identifiers and utilizes this technique to expand arguments before concatenating using `##`.
+It's often useful to pass macro arguments through an additional layer of macros to force expansion. `hc_id()` is used to concatenate identifiers and utilizes this technique to expand arguments before concatenating using `##`.

 ```C
 #define _hc_id(x, y)